Passwords and passphrases

 - withdraw money from your bank accounts

-- change files on your computer, or
+- change files on your computer such as invoices

 - repeated characters

 - single dictionary words, your street address or numeric sequences (such as 1234567)

 - personal information

 It is also better not to change your passwords frequently, for example each month, as it leads to poor passwords being created.